themanyone/itcc/README.txt

 A real-eval-print loop (REPL) for C/C++ programmers, written in Python.

-Interactive TCC (itcc) is a python3 fork of Interactive GCC (igcc) https://codeberg.org/andybalaam/igcc with TCC compiler option.
+Interactive TCC (itcc) is a python3 fork of Interactive GCC (igcc) with TCC compiler option.
+Get it from GitHub https://github.com/themanyone/itcc

 Get optional TCC compiler here: git clone https://repo.or.cz/tinycc.git/

 The advantage of using TCC is speed.
 There are no compiler delays between entering code and seeing the results!
 But it lacks some of the functionality of GCC.
 Also, TCC is a C compiler, not a C++ compiler like GCC.

-Use Interactive TCC for C programming, like this:
+Use the Interactive TCC shell, like this:

  $ ./itcc
  tcc> int a = 5;